coin-or/jorlib/README.md

 ## Introduction ##

 jORLib is a Java class library that provides implementations for Operations Research problems.
 The code requires JDK 1.8 or later, and is released under the terms of GPLv3.
+Many of the implementations are derived from journal papers/books and include frequently reoccuring problems such as separation algorithms to solve knapsack, TSP, packing problems, separation algorithms for valid inequalities, etc.

 A copy of the [GPLv3](LICENSE) is included in the download.